Joshua C. Racca, Academic Director, PhD Accounting, University of North Texas

 Stephen Pedneault, CPA/CFF, CFE

-Stephen Pedneault is a CPA and Certified Fraud Examiner (CFE), who has specialized in financial crimes and fraud investigations for 30 years.
+Stephen Pedneault is a Certified Public Accountant (CPA), designated Certified in Financial Forensics (CFF), and a Certified Fraud Examiner (CFE).
+Mr. Pedneault has specialized in financial crimes and fraud investigations for 34 years.
 Mr. Pedneault is the principal of Forensic Accounting Services, LLC, a local CPA firm located in Glastonbury, Connecticut specializing only in forensic accounting, fraud investigations, and litigation support matters.
 Mr. Pedneault works with organizations to minimize the risks for fraud, and has investigated instances of financial improprieties ranging from a few thousand to several million dollars.
-Mr. Pedneault is an adjunct professor at University of Connecticut as well as Manchester Community College, has authored four books, is a contributing author to four books, and has authored many articles for various publications.
-Mr. Pedneault frequently lectures on the subjects of fraud and forensic accounting, locally, regionally and nationally, and has presented at sessions over 350 times.
+Mr. Pedneault is adjunct faculty at University of Connecticut as well as Manchester Community College, has authored five books, is a contributing author to five books, and has authored many articles for various publications.
+Mr. Pedneault frequently lectures on the subjects of fraud and forensic accounting, locally, regionally and nationally, and has presented at sessions approaching 400 times.
+In his spare time he volunteers as an emergency medical technician (EMT) for Suffield Ambulance and teaches for the Boy Scouts Troop 25 in Manchester.

 Arthur Schmeiser, BS, Accounting, St. John’s University